-This design makes the most of the old agricultural yard surrounding beautifully converted residential barns, set in the idyllic East Suffolk countryside.
+This design makes the most of the old agricultural yard surrounding beautifully converted residential barns, set in the idyllic east Suffolk countryside.

 Hard and soft materials are carefully chosen to sensitively integrate the garden with the character of the barns and the local landscape setting.